mozilla/global-sprint/_articles/projects.md

 **PLEASE NOTE: By submitting a project, you agree to be available in a virtual and/or in-person capacity on June 1st-2nd from 9-5 in your time zone to field project contributions and promote your project.**

-### Welcoming Contributions
+### Welcoming Contributions & FEATURED Projects!
 Every Global Sprint project should be ready to encourage and accept contributions from a group of diverse, skilled and passionate people from around Mozilla’s Network.
-Welcoming happens on-site at the Sprint,  but good project documentation enables contributors understand project aims and start collaborating right away.
-See this checklist of required project documents for the 2017 Sprint.
+Welcoming happens on-site at the Sprint, but **good project documentation** enables contributors understand project aims and start collaborating right away.
+We feature well-documented projects on Mozilla's Network pulse site and in our "Featured Projects" page here on the Global Sprint site, where potential contributors will see them first.
+(Registered projects appear among our all the projects in our GitHub issue tracker for the Sprint).

-### Registered vs. FEATURED(!)
-Projects
-Our checklist covers everything a project needs to be FEATURED  for the Sprint.
-Complete this next level of preparation and your project will be FEATURED on [Network Pulse](https://www.mozillapulse.org/featured), where potential contributors will see it first.
+**In past Sprints, FEATURED projects had nearly 5 times as many contributions and active contributors as projects that were simply registered without good documentation.** This [project checklist](https://mozilla.github.io/global-sprint/project-checklist/) covers everything a project needs to be FEATURED.

 ### FAQs for Project Leads
 Coming soon!